($1,050) Cost to ship a car from New Haven, CT to St. Louis, MO

 The best New Haven to St. Louis car shipping companies

-Based on our research, here are the best car shipping companies for getting your car from New Haven to St. Louis:
+We’ve compared thousands of providers and identified the best car shipping companies to handle your move from New Haven to St. Louis:

 - Best for Real-Time Tracking: Nexus Auto Transport